 Keep in mind that if you post a listing in one of these buyer/seller groups, people can comment on your post.
 This can be good or bad.
 If you’re reselling an item for a dramatically inflated price, for example, you risk racking up some disgruntled comments.

 On the other hand, if the group is fairly active, your listing will get immediate attention.

 Renew your post

 If your product has not sold yet and has been listed for at least 7 days, you can renew your listing.
 This will “bump” your listing back to the top of the results — for free!
 As more sellers list or renew products, your listing will be pushed back down the list.

 To do this, go to the Marketplace, click “Your Account,” then “Your Listings.”

-Find your listing and click on the 3-dot icon in the listing thumbnail.
+Find your listing and click on “Renew.”
 In the drop-down menu that appears, there will be an option to renew your listing.

 Expand to other marketplaces

 If Facebook Marketplace is your first taste of ecommerce, you can eventually move onto more advanced selling marketplaces like Amazon and eBay.

 Ebay is still alive and well, with 147 million active buyers worldwide, over 70% of whom are coming from the U.S. Ebay is probably the next step up from Facebook Marketplace, as you can easily set up an account and sell similar products.